-Discover Hardy’s connections to Dorchester
+Discover Hardy’s Dorchester

 Thomas Hardy was born in a cottage on the outskirts of Higher Bockhampton, surrounded by ancient woodland. the cottage and wood – Thorncombe Wood, are also managed by the National Trust and are also well worth a visit.
 The cottage has a beautiful garden and the ancient beech woods are lovely while visiting the tea rooms for a traditional cream tea is a must.
 There are several hotels in Dorchester and numerous holiday cottages and bed and breakfasts in the area.
 Nearby is Weymouth, the ‘Budmouth’ of Hardy Country.
 Weymouth is a charming Georgian town with a wide sandy bay, a pretty harbour, and traditional seaside attractions, such as a Punch and Judy stall, in the summer.
 There are also plenty of things to do in rainy weather, particularly the Sealife Centre.